 When veins become enlarged, raised, and twisted, they are referred to as varicose veins.
 They most frequently develop on the legs, but can be found on other parts of the body as well.
 Varicose veins form when there is a weakness in the vein valve, allowing blood to flow backwards and pool in the veins.
 Varicose veins can cause persistent soreness and become very painful, particularly when standing for prolonged periods.
 People often seek treatment to relieve the physical symptoms of varicose veins, as well as improve the appearance of their legs.

-When seeking treatment, it is important to work with a dermatologist and their team who are highly experienced and have an expertise in treating leg veins.
+It’s important to work with a dermatologist and team who are highly experienced in treating leg veins when seeking treatment.

 A number of factors are associated with the development of spider and varicose veins on the legs.
 Risk factors include:

 Gender – in comparison to men, women are four times more likely to develop leg veins

 Age – leg veins tend to develop past the age of 30

 Pregnancy – it is very common for veins to form on the legs during pregnancy.
 This is due to the extra blood that circulates in the body during pregnancy, increased weight, and pressure on the veins of the lower extremities.
 Leg veins occasionally resolve without treatment after pregnancy

 Hormonal influences such as puberty, menopause, and the use of birth control or hormone replacement pills